deadc0de6/dotdrop/README.md

 Initially dotdrop was used as a submodule directly in the dotfiles git tree.
-That solution allows your dotfiles to be shipped along with the tool able to handle those.
+That solution allows your dotfiles to be shipped along with the tool able to handle them.
 Dotdrop is however also directly available on pypi.

-If you want to keep it as a submodule, simply do the following
+If you want to keep it as a submodule (recommended), simply do the following
 ```bash
 $ cd <dotfiles-directory>